solliancenet/cloudcore-mba/whiteboard-design-session/trainer-guide.md

 *Enabling PCI compliance*

+1. Broadly speaking, what does it mean for a solution to be PCI compliant?

+    A PCI compliant solution implies that the precautions specified by the Payment Card Industry Data Security Standard (PCI DSS) for the protection of payment information have been met.
+PCI DSS provides steps that all merchants who process card payments, store or transmit credit, debit, or prepaid card information need to follow to provide secure transactions.
+The main purpose of the PCI DSS is to reduce the risk of debit and credit card data loss.

-1. To maintain PCI compliance for the e-commerce website, a Microsoft CSA has recommended deploying the Web App into an Azure App Service Environments.
-Explain how using Azure App Service Environments could address the PCI requirements?
+2. To maintain PCI compliance for the e-commerce website, the proposed solution recommends deploying the Web App into an Azure App Service Environment.
+The CSA explained that the purpose of using an ASE is to restrict where data can go from the website.
+Why do you think this helps to make the solution PCI compliant?

     While web apps are certified as PCI compliant, they are not immediately PCI compliant when used by the customer.
 The PCI requirements 1.2.1, 1.3.3, and 1.3.5 require restricting outbound access to only that which is necessary for the cardholder environment.
 In the case of CSLA, it means that the only outbound communication allowed should be to Azure (for monitoring) and to the payment gateway.
 Web apps in the Standard Tier have no mechanism for restricting the outbound traffic.